 Once you click on a relevant title, look at the location for the floor the book is on and record the call number.
 You will also want to check the status to make sure it is available before you look for it.

 If the book is able to be requested, you will see a prompt to request it.
+You will need to login with your Chatham credentials to place the request.
 After requesting, your book will arrive at the Jennie King Mellon Library in 2-5 business days, and you will receive an e-mail notification when it is available for pick-up.